 While growing up in Chicago and in college at Columbia University, Noah has been fascinated by the complexity and richness of urban conditions.
 He studied philosophy as an undergraduate, but his interest in buildings, infrastructure, and technology led him to architecture, which he studied at the Massachusetts Institute of Technology.
 His thesis, “Playing on the Tracks” proposed a multi-modal rail station that used computation to render and memorialize the daily performances of the city (trains, commuters, tourists, students, and traffic).
 His interest in computation has led him to develop custom software applications for architectural graphic installations.

-Noah and his wife Anne, an interior and industrial designer at Gensler, live in Chicago’s Logan Square neighborhood with their two children and dog Sophie.
+Noah and his wife Anne, a National Practice Leader at NELSON Worldwide, live in Chicago’s Lakeview East neighborhood with their two children and dog Sophie.
 Both Noah and his wife are active in the volunteer community in Chicago, participating in such events as Diffa, Dining by Design, and Rebuilding Together Chicago.